MicrosoftLearning/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 > **Note**: Each Azure OpenAI model is optimized for a different balance of capabilities and performance.
 We'll use the **3.5 Turbo** model series in the **GPT-3** model family in this exercise, which is highly capable for language understanding.
 This exercise only uses a single model, however deployment and usage of other models you deploy will work in the same way.

+> **Note**: In some regions, the new model deployment interface doesn't show the **Model version** option.
+In this case, don't worry and continue without setting the option

 ## Set up an application in Cloud Shell

 To show how to integrate with an Azure OpenAI model, we'll use a short command-line application that runs in Cloud Shell on Azure.
 Open up a new browser tab to work with Cloud Shell.